Richardaeld/google_translate_game/README.md

 ### References and Ideas
 + Felipe Souza Alarcon
-    + Used idea to place words in JavaScript object(s) for languages banks.
+    + Used idea to place words in JavaScript object(s) for the language banks.
 + [MDN Web Docs](https://developer.mozilla.org/en-US/)
     + Invaluable source of information about JavaScript, HTML, and CSS.
 + [W3Schools](https://www.w3schools.com/)